 2.2.
-Sound Textures
+Background Sound Textures

 A sound texture can be described as a sound with structural elements that repeat over time, but with some randomness.
-The sound of rain falling, leaves rustling in the wind, or applause are examples of sound textures.
+The sound of rain falling or applause are examples of sound textures.
 Textures often form a large part of the background of sound scenes.